Kiswelrg/Tostada/ttd/src/utils/README.md

 ### `npm run convert-invite`

-Converts the Invite.svg file to a Vue component and registers it in the IconSystem.
+Converts the Invite.svg file to a Vue component and registers it in the icon registry.

 ```bash
 # Example: Convert the Invite.svg file